magpylib/magpylib/docs/examples/examples_22_field_interpolation.md

 # Field interpolation

 Working with complex magnet shapes can be cumbersome when a lot of base shapes are required, see {ref}`examples-complex-forms`.
-One way around this problem is to compute the field only a single time on a 3D grid, define an interpolation function, and use the interpolation function as `field_B_lambda` input of a custom source.
+One way around this problem is to compute the field only a single time on a 3D grid, define an interpolation function, and use the interpolation function as `field_func` input of a custom source.

 This makes it possible to use the full Magpylib geometry interface, to move/rotate the complex source around, without having to recompute the total field at new observer positions.
 Of course this method would also allow it to integrate the field from a **finite element** computation or some **experimental data** into Magpylib.